AkiSchmatzler/DataStructures/README.md

 # **Data Structures in C : main structures and operations**
 Some operations on different data structures that can always come in handy.
+Some structures have multiple implementation (queue, list).
+For each implementation you'll find a sketch that shows how the structure is represented in the corresponding directory.

 ## **Some definitions**: